-With the Apple faithful gearing up for another long night queuing in front of their local story, does arch rival Samsung need to change gears?
+With the Apple faithful gearing up for another long night queuing in front of their local store, does arch rival Samsung need to change gears?

 It’s already been a busy month for tech lovers and we’re only just getting started.
 It was only last week that Samsung launched the Galaxy S6 and S6 Edge in Sydney, and finder.com.au was lucky enough to join the celebrations overlooking the Opera House on Sydney Harbour.
 While not directly related to Samsung’s super-light new smartphone, we were quick to bring up the imminent arrival of the Apple Watch and how it could affect the range of Samsung Gear wearables already available in the marketplace.